So you want to know how to make money on Pinterest without a blog?

 Here’s an example of the My FreezEasy affiliate program I found in this manner that caters to food bloggers:

 Pinterest is a visual search engine platform.
-So the first step in getting people to click over to your affiliate links, is to create stunning pin designs that entice them to click thru.
+So the first step in getting people to click over to your affiliate links is to create stunning pin designs that entice them to click through.

-You can do this easily these days thru graphic design platforms such as Canva.
+You can do this easily these days through graphic design platforms such as Canva.

 The Canva platform is free to use, but also offers paid subscriptions like Canva Pro and Canva for Enterprise.
-I’ve had great luck using the free version, but am considering upgrading to Canva Pro for access to more premium design elements.
+I initially had the free account which served me well, but have since upgraded to Canva Pro for access to more premium design elements.

 If you’re a novice designer such as me, then this is a great platform to use.
 Simply choose from their stock of free images and templates to create eye-catching pin designs.